The Program Council consists of a special education administrator/designee from each participating Local Education Agency (LEA).

 - Prepare programs and reports mandated by the LEAs, SELPA and CDE.

-- Advise the SELPA Director on issues of provision of special education programs and services throughout the SELPA.
+- Advise the SELPA Administrator on issues of provision of special education programs and services throughout the SELPA.

-- Review the outcome of due process hearings and complaints, and if a pattern develops, make appropriate recommendations to the Superintendents’ Council.
+- Review the outcome of due process hearings and complaints, and if a pattern develops, make appropriate recommendations to the SELPA Administrator.

-- Acting as liaison with parents, community resources, other Local Education Agencies, the SELPA Director and Superintendents’ Council;
+- Acting as liaison with parents, community resources, other LEA, the SELPA Administrator and Superintendents’ Council;

 - Providing, reviewing and approving required reports by the federal government, and/or California Department of Education;